 GEUS Bulletin (eISSN: 2597-2154) is a peer-reviewed, open access journal published by the Geological Survey of Denmark and Greenland (GEUS).
 Previously, the Geological Survey of Denmark and Greenland Bulletin (eISSN: 1904-4666).

 In 2020, GEUS Bulletin relaunched with a new website and submissions system.
 The new platform and digital focus make our articles easier to find and cite, and introduce GEUS Bulletin to a larger, international audience.

-The GEUS Bulletin series has existed in its current form since 2003, but our previous series collectively extend back to 1893.
-This back catalogue will be made available throughout 2020.
+This first volume of this series was published in 2003, but our previous series collectively extend back to 1893.
+This back catalogue is currently being made available online.
 When complete, it will represent more than a century of world class geoscience research covering the North Atlantic and Arctic regions.

 Aims and Scope